 - Disturbing the class or school by: being disrespectful or rude, refusing to obey any staff member, failing to follow classroom rules, running in the halls, throwing objects, possessing or igniting fireworks or firearms, fighting, gambling, or bringing distracting items to school.
-Examples of distracting items include, but are not limited to: skateboards, scooters, in-line skates/roller blades/heelies (sneakers with wheels), toys, playing cards, games, cigarette lighters, radios, audio recorders, or laser pointers/pens and other laser devices. - Sole possession of a wireless communication device is not a violation of the Code of Student Conduct.
-However, the possession of a wireless communication device which disrupts the educational process; the use of a wireless communication device during school hours, except as indicated below; the use of a wireless communication device on school buses in the absence of an emergency concerning safety-to-life issues (defined as a bus accident, mechanical breakdown which delays the normal route, and/or thirty (30) minutes or more in a route delay); and the possession or use of a cellular telephone (other than text messaging that does not disrupt the bus driver), would be a violation of the Code of Student Conduct, subjecting violators to progressive discipline.
+Examples of distracting items include, but are not limited to: skateboards, scooters, in-line skates/roller blades/heelies (sneakers with wheels), toys, playing cards, games, cigarette lighters, radios, audio recorders, or laser pointers/pens and other laser devices - Sole possession of a wireless communication device is not a violation of the Code of Student Conduct.
+However, the possession of a wireless communication device which disrupts the educational process; the use of a wireless communication device during school hours; except as indicated below; the use of a wireless communication device on school buses in the absence of an emergency concerning safety-to-life issues (defined as a bus accident, mechanical breakdown which delays the normal route, and/or thirty (30) minutes or more in a route delay); and the possession or use of a cellular telephone (other than text messaging that does not disrupt the bus driver), would be a violation of the Code of Student Conduct, subjecting violators to progressive discipline

-[Note: School Board employees will not be held liable for wireless communication devices that are lost, stolen, or confiscated.
+Note: School Board employees will not be held liable for wireless communication devices that are lost, stolen, or confiscated.
 Violations of this policy will result in confiscation, and the device will only be released to the parent.
-Florida Statute 1006.07(2) (e) requires school districts to notify parents that students who use wireless communication devices in the commission of a criminal act may face school disciplinary action and/or criminal penalties.]
+F.S.
+1006.07(2)(e) requires school districts to notify parents that students who use wireless communication devices in the commission of a criminal act may face school disciplinary action and/or criminal penalties.

-- Students will not be subject to disciplinary action for the use of their cell phones or other personal technology used to report a potentially dangerous situation. - Personal technology, should be turned off and kept out-of-sight during all instructional and class time activities.
-No cell phone or other personal technology may be used for communication purposes except under the direction of a teacher or administrator for instructional purposes.
+- Students will not be subject to disciplinary action for the use of their cell phones or other personal technology used to report a potentially dangerous situation - Sole possession of personal technology is not a violation of the Code of Student Conduct.
+Personal technology, should be turned off and kept out-of-sight during all instructional and class time activities.
+No cell phones or other personal technology may be used for communication purposes except under the direction of a teacher or administrator for instructional purposes.
 Using personal technology during all non-instructional or non-class time activities or during class time at the direction of a teacher will not be subject to discipline under this policy.
 Time before or after school, passing time between classes, or during lunch is not considered instructional time for secondary students.
-For elementary students, instructional time is defined as time from the beginning bell until the end of the school day bell: non- instructional time is time prior to the first bell or the bell at the end of the school day.
-When personal technology is used headphones, earbuds_or other accessories must be used, so that others cannot hear it.
+For elementary students, instructional time is defined as time from the beginning bell until the end of the school day bell: non-instructional time is time prior to the first bell or the bell at the end of the school day.
+When personal technology is used, headphones, ear buds or other accessories must be used so that it can not be heard by others.
 Violations of this policy will result in confiscation, and the device will only be released to the parent.
-Progressive discipline will apply for repeated violations.
+Progressive discipline will apply for repeated violations